 We thought we’d share some interesting comments by Gregory of Nyssa regarding divine foreknowledge.
 There’s no question Orthodoxy affirms that God, to use Gregory’s expression, “knows all things before they be” (from Gregory’s On the Making of Man).
 That seems pretty straightforward.
 And there are many such examples from the Fathers that repeat the same thought.

-More interesting, however, are Gregory’s thoughts on the providential use of such foreknowledge which he expounds at some length in his On Infants’ Early Deaths, explaining that God uses his foreknowledge of future evils to be committed by certain individuals should they reach maturity as the basis upon which to bring their life to an end while in infancy.
-Gregory has moments of brilliance, but it’s hard to see this as one of them, for it is clearly not possible that what is in fact foreknown can be the basis upon which God acts either to bring about or prevent what is foreknown.
-What is foreknown (on the traditional view) is by definition already the result of whatever was done to bring it about or prevent it.
+More interesting, however, are Gregory’s thoughts on the providential use of such foreknowledge which he expounds at some length in his On Infants’ Early Deaths, explaining that God uses his foreknowledge of evils to be committed by certain individuals should they reach maturity as the basis upon which to bring their life to an end while in infancy.
+But it is not possible that what is in fact foreknown can be the basis upon which God acts either to bring about or prevent what is foreknown.
+What is foreknown (on the traditional view) is by definition already convertible with whatever was done to bring it about or prevent it.
 It is that which shall occur.
-Gregory’s reasoning here is impossible—if the point of his encouragement is to discuss ‘possible’ explanations.
-See what you think.
+Gregory’s reasoning here seems impossible.
 Here are several of Gregory’s comments from On Infants’ Early Deaths:

 “It is a sign of the perfection of God’s providence, that he not only heals maladies that have come into existence, but also provides that some should be never mixed up at all in the things which he has forbidden; it is reasonable to expect that he who knows the future equally with the past should check the advance of an infant to complete maturity, in order that the evil may not be developed which his foreknowledge has detected in his future life, and in order that a lifetime granted to one whose evil dispositions will be lifelong may not become the actual material for his vice.”